MartinStokholm/NGK_Repo/jour1/handin/exer3.md

 ## qustion 6

 now, lets travel the world.
-Lets wireshark the austilan goverment.
+Lets wireshark the Australien goverment.

 From the terminal we find the IPs of www.australia.gov.au.
 ```